Fix "Aw, Snap!" page crashes

 Usually, you can reload the page to fix the error.

-- On your computer: In the top left, click Reload .
+- On your computer: At the top left, click Reload .

-- On your mobile device: In the top right, touch the Chrome menu > Reload .
+- On your mobile device: At the top right, tap Menu Reload .
 Or, drag the page down and release.

 Close other tabs